Data Intelligence APIs

 Generate a Data Intelligence API Key

-Follow these steps to generate a Data Intelligence API Key:
+To generate a Data Intelligence API key, follow these steps:

 2. In the Access Keys tab, under the Data Intelligence API Keys section, click on GENERATE KEY.